britram/taps-transports/draft-ietf-taps-transports.md

 ### Protocol Description

 The RTP standard {{RFC3550}} defines a pair of protocols, RTP and the Real Time Control Protocol, RTCP.
-The transport does not provide connection setup, but relies on out-of-band techniques or associated control protocols to setup, negotiate parameters or tear-down a session.
+The transport does not provide connection setup, instead relying on out-of-band techniques or associated control protocols to setup, negotiate parameters or tear down a session.

 An RTP sender encapsulates audio/video data into RTP packets to transport media streams.
 The RFC-series specifies RTP media formats allow packets to carry a wide range of media, and specifies a wide range of mulriplexing, error control and other support mechanisms.

-If a frame of media data is large, it will be fragment this into several RTP packets.
-If  small, several frames may be bundled into a single RTP packet.
+If a frame of media data is large, it will be fragmented  into several RTP packets.
+Likewise, several small frames may be bundled into a single RTP packet.
-RTP may runs over a congestion-controlled or non-congestion-controlled transport protocol.
+RTP may run over a congestion-controlled or non-congestion-controlled transport protocol.

 An RTP receiver collects RTP packets from network, validates them for correctness, and sends them to the media decoder input-queue.
 Missing packet detection is performed by the channel decoder.
 The play-out buffer is ordered by time stamp and is used to reorder packets.
 Damaged frames may be repaired before the media payloads are decompressed to display or store the data.

 RTCP is an associated control protocol that works with RTP.
 Both the RTP sender and receiver can send RTCP report packets.
-This is used to periodically
-send control information and report performance.
+This is used to periodically send control information and report performance.
 Based on received RTCP feedback, an RTP sender can adjust the transmission, e.g., perform rate adaptation at the application layer in the case of congestion.

 An RTCP receiver report (RTCP RR) is returned to the sender periodically to report key parameters (e.g, the fraction of packets